 |Soil or other substrate:||Humus (organic, upland), Lime rock, Sand|

 |Soil pH:||Calcareous (high pH)|

-Mockingbirds are reported to enjoy the fruits.
+Fruit is eaten by birds and mammals.
+Mockingbirds specifically are reported to enjoy the fruits.

 Larval host plant for tantalus sphinx (Aellopus tantalus) moths.